 3 Opening Slots for the Drawstring

-Within the lower half of the waistband, closest to the skirt body, make two buttonholes, two inches apart, using your machine, or hand stitch to finish edges.
+Within the lower half of the waistband, closest to the skirt body, make two buttonholes, two inches apart, using your machine or hand stitch to finish the edges.

 4 Preparing the Elastic

 Add one additional inch for the overlapping seam.
-Overlap the ends of the elastic and sew together to make a complete circle.
-Stitch and backstitch once or twice to reinforce.
+Overlap the ends of the elastic and sew them together to make a complete circle.

 Stitch and backstitch once or twice to reinforce.
 The rest of the elastic will float loosely in the waistband casing.

 5 Closing up the Waistband

-Ease in the elastic, most importantly to keep it free of your stitches.
+Ease in the elastic, and most importantly, keep it free of your stitches.
 Sew from the outside, so you can make sure the stitch line is in the perfect spot.

-7 Threading the Drawstring
+Finishing with the Drawstring